 Now, let’s look at this problem from the operator’s perspective.
-Study below overview and you’ll soon figure out where the actual problem lies!
+Study the overview below and you’ll soon figure out where the actual problem lies!

 Operators have to work with too many tools like SAP, Excel, SharePoint, custom app X and Y and paper to accomplish different types of work.
 This causes work to be done in silos, because all of these tools are in disintegrated systems.
 They aren’t connected to one another.
 An overarching system that connects and brings your data, equipment and workers together, is missing.

 If you really want to augment your workers, you need a single, user-friendly and mobile-ready platform that connects all of your equipment and technologies to your workers on the shop floor.
 One that simplifies and structures work processes in a manageable and efficient way.
 Below overview gives you an idea of how shop floor processes can be brought together in categories like: Operations, Maintenance, Quality, Safety and Reporting.